nping(1) — Linux manual page

 perform raw socket sends, packet sniffing, and similar

 operations that usually require special privileges.
-By
+By default

-can be configured to allow unprivileged users to perform
+to allow unprivileged users to perform raw-packet

-raw-packet transmissions.
-The NPING_PRIVILEGED environment
+transmissions.
+The NPING_PRIVILEGED environment variable may

-variable may be set as an alternative to using --privileged.
+be set as an alternative to using --privileged.

 --unprivileged (Assume that the user lacks raw socket privileges)

 This option is the opposite of --privileged.
-It tells Nping
+It tells Nping to

-to treat the user as lacking network raw socket and sniffing
+treat the user as lacking network raw socket and sniffing

 privileges.
-This is useful for testing, debugging, or when
+This is useful for testing, debugging, or when the

-somehow broken.
-The NPING_UNPRIVILEGED environment variable
+broken.
+The NPING_UNPRIVILEGED environment variable may be set

-may be set as an alternative to using --unprivileged.
+as an alternative to using --unprivileged.

 --send-eth (Use raw ethernet sending)